Chuyển đến nội dung chính

 Title: The Scorch Trials Author: James Dashner Series: The Maze Runner (book 2) Publisher: Chicken House Ltd Release Date: 5 Jun.
 2014 ISBN: 9781909489417 Synopsis Solving the Maze was supposed to be the end.
 No more puzzles.
 And no more running.
 Thomas was sure that escaping meant he would get his life back.
 But no one knew what sort of a life they were going back to...
 Burned and baked, the earth is a wasteland, its people driven mad by an infection known as the Flare.
 Instead of freedom, Thomas must face another trial.
 He must cross the Scorch to once again save himself and his friends.
 My Review I enjoyed Maze Runner overall but had a few reservations, but I was intrigued to find out more so started to read Scorch Trials.
 The Gladers are out of the maze, but it's not the comforting end they hoped for, instead the experiments continue, but on a much larger and more dangerous scale.
 Thomas and his friends must once more band together to try and overcome all the trials an...

-Book Review - Winter
+Book Review - Girl With All the Gifts

 Free $100